marqo-ai/marqo/README.md

 Note that you should not run other applications on Marqo's Opensearch cluster as Marqo automatically changes and adapts the settings on the cluster.

-## M1 Mac users
+## M series Mac users
 The backend, marqo-os (Marqo-OpenSearch) isn't yet supported for the arm64 architecture.
-This means that if you have an M1 Mac, you will need to run OpenSearch locally.
+This means that if you have an M series
+Mac, you will need to run OpenSearch locally.
 This unfortunately means that you won't be able to use the filtering feature for tensor search queries.
 We are working on an arm64 Marqo-OpenSearch build as a top priority.

-To run Marqo on an M1 Mac, follow the next steps.
+To run Marqo on an M series Mac, follow the next steps.

 1. In one terminal run the following command to start opensearch: